 You can buy your copy here.

-When nurse Sue Pegrum retired from her NHS job in cancer care and practice nursing, she wanted to continue using her skills.
-Here, she explains what she does in her role as a Helpline Nurse for Cancer Focus NI.
+When nurse Mary Graham retired from her NHS job she wanted to continue using her experience and skills.
+Here, she explains what she does in her role on the Nurseline for Cancer Focus NI.

-So what do we do on the Helpline?
+So what do we do on the Nurseline?
 Our primary responsibility is to support those who contact us, whatever the reason.